 Brandeis' state-of-the-art residence hall gets its name from the panorama of Boston and surrounding communities visible from many of the building’s windows.
 The building encompasses an impressive array of features meant to accommodate student housing, academic work and social interaction across four fully accessible floors.

-East and Skyline have one area coordinator (AC), a live-in full-time professional staff member with an advanced degree, and one assistant area coordinator (AAC), a graduate student staff member pursuing an advanced degree.
-The AC and AAC supervise the CAs, manage the residence halls and hold regular office hours in the community office.
+East and Skyline have one full-time live-in professional Area Coordinator (AC), and one part-time live-in graduate student Assistant Area Coordinator (AAC).
+The AC and AAC supervise the CAs, manage the residence halls and hold regular office hours in the Community Living office.

 Skyline contains a mix of single and double rooms for 164 students.
 All rooms within Skyline are gender neutral.